 Hojiblanca

 Hojiblanca is good for baking and pasta-making because of its slightly sweet and smooth flavor.
-Plus, its high-fat content makes dough light and easy to work with.
+Plus, its high fat content makes dough light and easy to work with.

 Lechín